Acorn Computers: New RISC architecture

 This Acorn Business Computer (ABC) plan required a number of second processors to be made to work with the BBC Micro platform.
 In developing these, Acorn had to implement the Tube protocols on each processor chosen, in the process finding out, during 1983, that there were no obvious candidates to replace the 6502.
 Because of many-cycle uninterruptible instructions, for example, the interrupt response times of the Motorola 68000 were too slow to handle the communication protocol that the host 6502-based BBC Micro coped with easily.
 The National Semiconductor 32016-based model of the ABC range, was developed and later sold in 1985 as the Cambridge Workstation (using the Panos operating system).
 Advertising for this machine in 1986 included an illustration of an office worker using the workstation.
 The advert claimed mainframe power at a price of £3,480 (excluding VAT).
 The main text of the advertisement referred to available mainframe languages, communication capabilities and the alternative option of upgrading a BBC Micro using a coprocessor.
 The machine had shown Sophie Wilson and Steve Furber the value of memory bandwidth.
 It also showed that an 8 MHz 32016 was completely trounced in performance terms by a 4 MHz 6502.
-Furthermore, the Apple Lisa had shown the Acorn engineers that they needed to develop a windowing system—and this was not going to be easy with a 2–4 MHz 6502-based system doing the graphics.
+Furthermore, the Apple Lisa had shown the Acorn engineers that they needed to develop a windowing system; this was not going to be easy with a 2–4 MHz 6502-based system doing the graphics.
 Acorn would need a new architecture.

 Acorn had investigated all of the readily available processors and found them wanting or unavailable to them.
 After testing all of the available processors and finding them lacking, Acorn decided that it needed a new architecture.
 Inspired by white papers on the Berkeley RISC project, Acorn seriously considered designing its own processor.
-A visit to the Western Design Center in Phoenix, where the 6502 was being updated by what was effectively a single-person company, showed Acorn engineers Steve Furber and Sophie Wilson they did not need massive resources and state-of-the-art research and development facilities.
+A visit to the Western Design Center in the US, where the 6502 was being updated by what was effectively a single-person company, showed Acorn engineers Steve Furber and Sophie Wilson they did not need massive resources and state-of-the-art research and development facilities.